BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             """
             return nx.Uuid('caad34b3-54e3-4276-962e-b59cd88b7320')

 - **Human Name Method:** This method returns the human-readable name for the filter.
-This value is typically used in the DREAM3D-NX GUI.
+This name is typically used in the DREAM3D-NX GUI.
 It is set, by default, to the programmatic name of the filter and should probably be modified to something more human-readable.

     .. code-block:: python